Published Articles

 Published in Construction Canada, November 2008 - (Go to Page 10)

-This article highlights the major restoration of the Church of Our Lady in Guelph, Ontario and includes details of the investigation process and the development of a restoration strategy to correct the problems causing cracking and damage to the two stone towers.
+This article highlights the major restoration of the Church of Our Lady in Guelph, Ontario (now a Basilica) and includes details of the investigation process and the development of a restoration strategy to correct the problems causing cracking and damage to the two stone towers.
 How the tower walls were stabilized to prevent further cracking is described in detail.

 A synopsis of this Case Study can be viewed on the Case Studies section.